-Tone – Created by adding pure grey to a colour
+Tone – Created by adding pure grey (U.S. gray) to a colour

 A different tone of a colour can be created by adding pure grey (a fifty-fifty mix of black and white) to a colour.

-Note: Adding grey to a colour, no matter how light or dark, will tone down the intensity of a colour and could make it seem dull.
+Note: Adding grey, no matter how light or dark, will tone down the intensity of a colour and could make it seem dull.

 To remember that tones are colours with grey added, recall the following mnemonic: